CentOS-PaaS-SIG/linchpin/config/README.rst

 -----------------------------

 Linchpin has automated testing from PR's (Pull Requests) in GitHub.
 Whenever a PR is updated or the trigger phrase '[test]' is included in the comment a set of tests will be kicked off.
-These tests are orchestrated via jenkins in our openshift environment.
+These tests are orchestrated via jenkins in the `Centos CI openshift environment <https://jenkins-continuous-infra.apps.ci.centos.org/>`_.

 The point of these tests is to verify that linchpin works correctly in a variety of different environments.
 We currently exercise current releases of both Centos and Fedora.
 On those targets only the dummy and